Review of ultrasonic methods for monitoring, damage detection, and processing of lithium-ion batteries throughout their life-cycle: UT methods for LIBs

-The use of ultrasonic inspection techniques has expanded beyond conventional battery characterization and defect detection, finding innovative applications throughout the lithium-ion battery life-cycle and performance enhancement \cite{Huang2020Enabling,Huang2022Overcoming,Li2024Optimal,Im2023UltraInduced,Im2024UltrasoundEnabled}, demonstrating the versatility of this non-destructive technology.
+The use of ultrasonic inspection techniques has expanded beyond conventional battery characterization and defect detection, finding innovative applications throughout the lithium-ion battery life cycle and performance enhancement \cite{Huang2020Enabling,Huang2022Overcoming,Li2024Optimal,Im2023UltraInduced,Im2024UltrasoundEnabled}, demonstrating the versatility of this non-destructive technology.

 Some authors have explored the use of ultrasound for battery interface engineering.
 Jie et al. \cite{Jie2023Enhanced} explored the role of ultrasound in modifying the SEI layer of lithium-ion batteries.
 They exposed coin cells to an ultrasound frequency of \SI{40}{\kilo\hertz} through a bath sonicator over the different electrochemical characterizations.
 They discovered that ultrasound-assisted treatment led to the formation of an inorganic-rich, thinner SEI layer, which enhanced charge transfer kinetics and improved cycling stability (as seen in Fig.~\ref{fig:OtherUsesUS}.A).
 This study highlights ultrasound’s potential for fine-tuning battery interfaces to optimize electrochemical performance.
-Another work in this area comes from Shpigel et al. \cite{Shpigel2018InSitu}, who developed an in situ acoustic diagnostic technique to monitor particle-binder interactions in battery electrodes.
+Another work in this area comes from Shpigel et al. \cite{Shpigel2018InSitu}, who developed an \textit{in situ} acoustic diagnostic technique to monitor particle-binder interactions in battery electrodes.
 In their study, an electrochemical quartz crystal microbalance with dissipation monitoring (crystal oscillating in the MHz-range frequency) was introduced to assess binder degradation and electrode stability.
 This method provides valuable insights into electrode integrity, aiding in the development of more durable battery materials.